Contact Information

 I’m interested in history of philosophy, ethics, and technology.

 I have two main history projects.
 The first is about connections between Immanuel Kant’s theoretical and practical philosophy.
 The research has grown into interests in Schopenhauer and Spinoza.
-The second project is in Ancient Philosophy, especially Aristotle and the early Stoics.
-I’m interested in the various types of holism in the history of philosophy.
+The second project is in Ancient Philosophy, especially the early Stoics.
+I am interested in the Stoic view of politics.
+I hope to use this project to challenge popular misconceptions of Stoicism, many of which are premised on the view that a proper Stoic retreats inward and, to safeguard his individual wellbeing, becomes less invested in justice and the happiness of others.
+While some Stoic moral exercises are phrased in this way, I argue that such a picture cannot be further from the true Stoic vision.

 Education